fire7854/fire7854/README.md

 You can click the Preview link to take a look at your changes.
 --->

-ahh it's my first time to wirtie something here
+ahh it's my first time to write something here

 i'm 19 and my first vivsit in github when i was 17 yeah that's it i want to become a greatest programmer and i will and i'm trying :)